chakravala/Grassmann.jl/README.md

 The `tangent` map takes `V` to its tangent space and can be applied repeatedly for higher orders, such that `tangent(V,μ,ν)` can be used to specify `μ` and `ν`.
 The direct sum operator `⊕` can be used to join spaces (alternatively `+`), and the dual space functor `'` is an involution which toggles a dual vector space with inverted signature.
-The direct sum of a `VectorBundle` and its dual `V⊕V'` represents the full mother space `V*`.
+The direct sum of a `TensorBundle` and its dual `V⊕V'` represents the full mother space `V*`.
 In addition to the direct-sum operation, several other operations are supported, such as `∪,∩,⊆,⊇` for set operations.
-Due to the design of the `VectorBundle` dispatch, these bit parametric operations enable code optimizations at compile-time.
+Due to the design of the `TensorBundle` dispatch, these bit parametric operations enable code optimizations at compile-time.

 Calling manifolds with sets of indices constructs the subspace representations.
 Given `M(s::Int...)` one can encode `SubManifold{M,length(s),indexbits(s)}` with induced orthogonal space, such that computing unions of submanifolds is done by inspecting the parameter `s`.